The best parks in and around Birmingham for nature walks

 Car park: fees charged (pay via RingGo app)

 This park in central Birmingham is easily accessible via public transport and home to two pools, with swan boats for hire.
 There are play areas and other paid for activities such as mini golf, a fun fair and a train.
+This spot in the middle of the city is a green haven and beautiful at all times of year.

 The MAC is on site with a cafe and toilet facilities for users.

-4. Edgebaston Reservoir
+4. Edgbaston Reservoir

 Postcode: B16 9EE